kjepo/camelog/README.md

 the master switch on the other side of the wall, in bedroom 2.
 If you have problems turning the whirlpool off, you might be holding the button down for too long - it only needs to be quickly tapped.

+<a name="patio-garden"></a>
+## The patio and garden

+We don't provide a barbecue as we don't have a facility for handling hot ashes.
+If you are bringing your own grill please *do not* barbecue on the patio and *do not* leave hot ashes in the garbage bin.

+The mattresses for the patio chairs are stored in the box outside on the patio.
+During the winter season they might be locked up in the shed.